ssriprak/Bookrecommendation/README.md

-# Bookrecommendation
+# Book Recommendation System
-Creating a book recommendation system
+Creating a book recommendation system.
+This project is designed to deepen understanding of basic recommendation systems, nearest neighbor algorithms, and CSR matrices.
+It is intended as a learning exercise and can be incrementally improved over time.
+This is part of the learning phase.

 ## Overview
 This project aims to build a book recommendation system using collaborative filtering techniques and data analysis.
 The project consists of multiple notebooks that cover different aspects of data exploration, model building, and evaluation.